New in version 1.1.

 $ tx push -s Pushing translations for resource sphinx-document-test_1_0.builders: Pushing source file (locale/pot/builders.pot) Resource does not exist.
 Creating... ...
 Done.

-Get translated catalogs and build mo files (ex. for ‘de’):
+Get translated catalogs and build mo files.
+For example, to build mo files for German (de):

 $ cd /your/document/root $ tx pull -l de Pulling translations for resource sphinx-document-test_1_0.builders (...) -> de: locale/de/LC_MESSAGES/builders.po ...
 Done.